 It was strange saying goodbye for the last time to many friends who are either going off into the working world or moving to other states for graduate school.
 I for one am a bit relieved, not to lose friends, but to have a chance at a fresh start and a new opportunity to present myself.
 I feel like I’ve changed a lot since freshman year and am trying my hardest to “cast aside childish ways,” etc.

-Activities this long weekend included ceremonies for the Honors Program in General Education (essentially my gen-eds), the Scholars Program, the Biology Department, College of Science Convocation, and finally, University Commencement.
+Activities this long weekend included ceremonies for the Honors Program in General Education (essentially my gen-eds), the Biology Department, College of Science Convocation, and finally, University Commencement.
 I heard numerous speeches, several by our University President, Alan G. Merten, as well as those by Steve Case of AOL and Professor Bakash from my new Alma Mater.

 Interwoven with my graduation exercises, my mom graduated from VCU’s School of Nursing!
 We drove down to her convocation after mine and then back up to Fairfax for my Commencement.
 All in all it was a great experience, but by the end of it I had no more energy at all.
 When I got home after move-out, I immediately slept for 3 hours.

 Here are the pictures some of you have been DYING to get your hands on!
 If I get more I’ll add them to the album.